Coventry Student Cost of Living: 2026 Monthly Budget Guide

 coventry student budget advice

-Wondering where to cut costs without compromising your student life?
-You can keep Coventry living affordable by setting a realistic monthly budget — aim for around £700 for living costs while keeping tuition impact in mind.
+Want to keep Coventry living affordable without killing the fun?
+Set a realistic monthly budget — aim for around £950 for living costs while keeping tuition in mind.
 Pick PBSA or university halls when possible: rent often includes utilities, so bills stay predictable compared with private rents.
-If you live within a few miles of campus you’ll slash public transport spending; monthly passes run ~£50, singles ~£2.30.
+Living within a few miles of campus cuts public transport spending; monthly passes run ~£50, singles ~£2.30.

 • Choose city-adjacent student accommodation or halls to balance rent and commute costs.